 Cause: Overheated Motor or Cracked Furnace Exchanger

-If it cracks, carbon monoxide can seep into your house.
-This colorless gas is fatal in heavy concentrations.
+If it cracks, carbon monoxide can leak into your house.
+This colorless gas is fatal in large doses.
 So, it’s important to have an HVAC professional do routine furnace maintenance and have working carbon monoxide detectors.

 - Soot on or inside the furnace

 - Chemical smell from furnace, such as formaldehyde